Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Identification

 In this case neither $\mathbf{Q}_0$ nor $\mathbf{Q}_1$ is invertible for \emph{any} values of $n$ and $\bar{c}$.
 Finally, consider a design with two distinct, equally likely saturations $s_L < s_H$.
 For this design, straightforward but tedious algebra gives

 So long as neither $s_L$ nor $s_H$ equals zero or one, both terms in each expression are strictly positive for any $\bar{c} > 0$, so that $\mathbf{Q}_0$ and $\mathbf{Q}_1$ are invertible.
 Moreover, in contrast to the single saturation design discussed above, this design does not suffer from a weak identification problem.
 While the second term in each of the preceding equalities vanishes for large $n$, the first term does not.
-Thus, two interior saturations are sufficient to strongly identify the linear potential outcomes model.\footnote{In general, sufficient conditions for \autoref{assump:rank}(ii) will depend on the specific choice of basis functions $\mathbf{f}$.
-For large $n$, however, a necessary condition is that the design contains at least as many distinct interior saturations as there are elements in $\mathbf{f}$.
-For details, see \autoref{sec:Qextend}.}
+Thus, two interior saturations are sufficient to strongly identify the linear potential outcomes model that we use in our empirical example and simulation study below.

-As the three preceding examples show, two distinct sources of experimental variation determine the rank of $\mathbf{Q}_0(\bar{c},n)$ and $\mathbf{Q}_1(\bar{c},n)$: ``between'' saturation variation, and ``within'' saturation variation.
+As the preceding examples show, two distinct sources of experimental variation determine the rank of $\mathbf{Q}_0(\bar{c},n)$ and $\mathbf{Q}_1(\bar{c},n)$: ``between'' saturation variation, and ``within'' saturation variation.
 Our first example lacks ``between'' variation because each group is assigned the same saturation, $S_g = s$.
 Yet even with a single saturation, there is still ``within'' variation under \autoref{assump:Bernoulli}, because the number of offers made to a given group is random.
 This ``within'' variation, however, is negligible when $n$ is large.
 In our second example, the cluster randomized experiment, the situation is reversed.
 Because everyone in a given group is either offered ($S_g = 0$) or unoffered ($S_g = 1)$, this design generates no ``within'' variation.
 While a cluster randomized design does generate some ``between'' variation, it is too coarse to identify our effects of interest: under our assumptions $\bar{D}_{ig}$ equals zero when $S_g = 0$ and $\bar{C}_{ig}$ when $S_g = 1$.
 Our third example, with two saturations $0 < s_L < s_H < 1$, features sufficient ``between'' variation to identify the effects of interest even when $n$ is so large that ``within'' variation becomes negligible.

+In general, sufficient conditions for \autoref{assump:rank}(ii) will depend on the specific choice of basis functions $\mathbf{f}$.
+For large $n$, however, a necessary condition is that the design contains at least as many distinct interior saturations as there are elements in $\mathbf{f}$.
+Appendix \ref{sec:BasisFunctionsRank} provides a detailed explanation of this result.